 To qualify for summer design, students must meet the following 5 criteria: a minimum of 27 credit hours of university work, successful completion of ARCH 1000, MATH 1150 Pre-Calculus Algebra & Trig OR MATH 1610 Calculus I, PHYS 1500 General Physics I (Trig.
 Based) and a minimum 2.80 GPA.
 Students who meet all but the GPA requirement may be considered for acceptance to the Summer Design sequence if space is available in the program.
-The Grade Adjustment Policy may of a design studio at third, fourth and fifth year levels, students must have completed all courses below that level or have the approval of the Academic Review Committee. [refer to the AU Bulletin.]
+The Grade Adjustment Policy may not be used to progress to second year studio.

+To proceed to the beginning sequence of a design studio at third, fourth and fifth year levels, students must have completed all courses below that level or have the approval of the Academic Review Committee. [refer to the AU Bulletin.]